-The orthopedic scoliosis specialists at Norton Leatherman Spine are respected around the world as leading providers of scoliosis treatment.
-We’re the premier destination for patients in Louisville and Southern Indiana with curvature of the spine.
+The scoliosis specialists at Norton Leatherman Spine are respected around the world as leading providers of scoliosis treatment.
+Our specialists include Norton Neuroscience Institute spine surgeons to provide comprehensive scoliosis care.
+Norton Leatherman Spine is a leading destination for patients in Louisville and Southern Indiana with curvature of the spine.

 The pioneering work of Kenton D. Leatherman, M.D., in developing new approaches to treating scoliosis after World War II provides the foundation for today’s practice.
-Our orthopedic spine physicians are at the leading edge of innovative scoliosis care today.
+Our scoliosis specialists are at the leading edge of innovative scoliosis care today.

 Our adult and pediatric specialists continue Dr. Leatherman’s devotion to advancing medical science to provide better outcomes with fewer side effects for patients.